-Of all the places to visit in Sri Lanka, Negombo is the one closest to Colombo international airport so it makes sense to stop there for a night or two to rest after a long haul flight.
+Of all the places to visit in Sri Lanka, Negombo is the one closest to Colombo international Airport so it makes sense to stop there for a night or two to rest after a long haul flight.

 Negombo is home to some of the best known Sri Lanka beaches, where it is pleasant to go for a walk.
 Furthermore, if visiting markets is one of the most interesting things to do in Sri Lanka, Negombo fish market makes for an interesting stop.

-Other than that, the city definitely isnt’ the most interesting one in the country: there are more beautiful places to visit in Sri Lanka for sure.
+Other than that, the city definitely isn’t the most interesting one in the country: there are more beautiful places to visit in Sri Lanka for sure.

-Where to stay in Negombo
+Where to sleep in Negombo

 As with most places to visit in Sri Lanka, Negombo has a wide selection of places to stay, for any budget.
 House of Dilly is a good budget guest house a bit off the centre.
 Rooms are on the small side, but clean; the included breakfast is very filling and the owner very kind.
+Check here for current rates and here for reviews

 If enjoying Sri Lanka beaches is the main purpose of the trip, then Jetwing Beach is the place to stay in Negombo and one of the best places to stay in Sri Lanka altogether.
 Its main perk is the swimming pool, which makes any swimmer like myself drool: it’s a whopping 100 meters long.
+Check here for current rates and here for reviews

 How to get to Negombo

-One of the best things to do in Sri Lanka is visiting archaeological sites and holy temples.
 Anuradhapura is one of the most famous places to visit in Sri Lanka, and its uniqueness is such that it has been recognized as a UNESCO World Heritage Site.

 The entrance ticket to the Anuradhapura archaeological site costs around 3850 Rupees ($25 US dollars) – a bit overpriced considering the actual cost of living in the country.
 The site is quite spread out and the best way to visit it is either by contracting a tuc tuc for the day (and in this case, haggling the price is one of the things to do in Sri Lanka), or by bike.
 Bikes can be rented for around 700 to 800 Rupees at various shops near the entrance of the site.
+You can also book a private cycling tour of Anuradhapura.

 It takes around 6 hours to visit the various places of interest in Anuradhapura.
 After that, one inevitably gets exhausted with the heat and humidity.
 The site is definitely one of the most important tourist attractions in Sri Lanka, but what makes it worth visiting is the large presence of locals who, completely dressed in white (the color of prayer in Buddhism), pray in the temples.